wp-plugins/similarity/readme.txt

 Tested up to: 2.7
 Stable tag: trunk

 Similarity displays a list of posts similar to the current post with similarity being determined based on tags, categories, or both.
+Thank you to Li-An (http://li-an.fr/blog/) for providing the french translation included here.

 == Description ==